 It is possible to buy delicious meat alternatives to grill this summer, including several seriously good meatless burgers, but we’re always a fan of doing it from scratch when time allows.

-Related Reading: The Best Way to Cook Every Pant-Based Meat Product You Can Buy
+Related Reading: The Best Way to Cook Every Plant-Based Meat Product You Can Buy

 The Chowhound community has recommended some of their favorite veggie burger recipes before, and we’ve come up with some of our own too.